Caution, your reflection may be distorted by social constructed definitions of ‘beauty’.

 As I’ve ventured from one side of the European continent to the other, I’ve constantly been taken aback at how often people obsess over my freckles, with many women telling me how they draw theirs on, believing they’re simply beautiful – sun kisses, they would tell me.
 And I can’t go without thanking the sweetest little old lady at a patisserie in Girona (Spain), she was astonished at my answer being that I had not in fact dyed my hair this colour, it was simply me.
 Her kind words (bella!) were some of many that diminished the damage of many years whereby those around me encouraged me to hide my red locks.

-Not only that, but I’ve seen many women embrace their red hair and fair complexion, that my little world preached that I should fake tan.
-I was also surprised to see that there wasn’t this obsession with a skinny toned body, or the peach shaped booty, as I’ve lay in the sand of beaches in 14 different countries.
+Not only that, but I’ve seen many women embrace their red hair and freckled complexion, that my little world preached that I should fake tan.
+I was also surprised to see that there wasn’t this obsession with a skinny toned body, or the perfect shaped booty, as I’ve lay in the sand of beaches in 14 different countries.
 Because in reality, the Kardashian’s and alike, aren’t the only beauty that exists.
 Cultures all over the globe have diverse beauty standards that just like in the West, are forever changing.

 Before long, and without even realising why (until now), I’ve grown my hair out to its natural red, and I no longer feel the need to constantly hide my ‘sun kissed’ skin.

 There’s nothing wrong with expressing yourself through that perfect contour, that golden ombre, or that self-sculpted bod.
 But for me personally, these standards were shadowing who I am, or who I wanted to be.
 Don’t allow societal standards to dictate the way in which you present yourselves, you are your own canvas, and the paintbrush is yours.

 To my fellow ladies – You see the fact is, what we perceive as beautiful has been seriously misconstrued, you’ve been beautiful all along.